jon-wood1001/DERBi-PIE/README.md

 * Mapping Verification:
   * Removing improper definitions.
 ### Progress Report
 Currently there are over 1,000 mapped PIE roots to at least one WordNet synset.
-There has also been over 7,000 potential entries generated for the DERBi PIE Database.
+There have also been over 7,000 potential entries generated for the DERBi PIE Database.